 No, there isn't.

-Uh, and it's fascinating from the standpoint of Hillary Clinton for this reason.
+And it's fascinating from the standpoint of Hillary Clinton for this reason.

-One of the key breakthroughs was that Mussad, the Israeli intelligence agency, went into a hotel room, got the laptop of the Syrian head of the Atomic Energy Commission in Syria, and were able to download his entire laptop and discovered that he had put pictures in his laptop of this nuclear facility, including a picture of a North Korean scientist at the facility.
+One of the key breakthroughs was that Mossad, the Israeli intelligence agency, went into a hotel room, got the laptop of the Syrian head of the Atomic Energy Commission in Syria, and were able to download his entire laptop and discovered that he had put pictures in his laptop of this nuclear facility, including a picture of a North Korean scientist at the facility.

-And so when people say, Well, what does it really matter?
+And so when people say, well, what does it really matter?

-Well, this guy broke every single classification rule that they had, exposed himself, Created the situation where the Israelis had the knowledge to go to the Americans and say, look at the pictures.
+Well, this guy broke every single classification rule that they had, exposed himself, created the situation where the Israelis had the knowledge to go to the Americans and say, look at the pictures.

 This is real.